Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-Tip #4 – Create A Page Of RSS Feeds For Your Site Visitors
+Tip #4 – Provide Your Own List Of RSS Feeds

-You can provide your own RSS feeds page that allows your readers to subscribe only to specific categories, just like the larger websites do …
+You can create a list of RSS feeds that allows your readers to subscribe to specific categories, just like large authoritative sites …

-Link an image like the one shown below to category (or single post) feed URLs and then create a table or a list of all category feeds on a new page …
+Link a button like the one shown below to category (or single post) feed URLs and then create a table or a list of all your individual feeds on a new page …

-RSS feeds can be customized in several ways, such as adding images to feeds, ads, etc. Some of these customizations require code editing skills.
+RSS feeds can be customized in various different ways, such as adding images to feeds, ads, etc. Some of these feed customizations require code editing skills.

 For your convenience, here are the feed types, descriptions, and feed examples listed above: